The First Duke of Welesley Started his Military Carrier by Defeating Tippu Sultan

 In December 1798, orders were received to march on Seringapatam the capital of Tippu Sultan.
 The English marshaled 3 armies for this with one army advancing from Bombay aided by the Nizam of Hyderabad and 2 armies advancing from Madras.
 The Duke of Wellesley was in command of one of the armies from Madras.
 The British in all had about 26000 troops, mainly from the Madras Regiment and in addition 4000 ethnic English soldiers; they were also aided by 16000 troops from the Nizam of Hyderabad.

 Tippu displayed poor military acumen as he allowed the army to march from Madras.
-His best course was to venture out and attack while the army was marching, but he did nothing and thus showed that he lacked military and strategic sense.
+His best course was to venture out and attack while the army was marching, but he did nothing and thus showed that he lacked the military and strategic sense.
+By sitting inside his fort waiting for the English to attack, Tippu showed that he was a soldier who had not even a rudimentary knowledge of the Principles of War.
+He was brave but bravery is not a substitute for military knowledge and art of war.

 Death of Tippu

 Having missed the opportunity of attacking the English on the march, Tippu was boxed inside his fort.
 The English laid siege to it and it was now a matter of time.
-On 4 may 1799 orders were given for assaulting the fort and a massive thrust was launched.
+On 4 May 1799, orders were given for assaulting the fort and a massive thrust was launched.
 The Duke himself planned the assault that saw one side of the fort being breached.
 This was enough as the English force entered the fort.
 Tippu was advised to run away through the many secret tunnels, but he preferred to stay and fight.
 He was shot dead on 4 May and the entire fort and palace were then looted by the English.
+Four tigers kept as pets by Tippu were also shot dead.

 Lord Wellesley was appointed Governor of Mysore and consolidated English rule.
 This was the stepping stone of success for him and he followed up by vanquishing the Marathas in the 3rd Anglo Maratha war.
 He had done enough and in 1803, he was called back home.
 Greater honors in the military and political field awaited him at home.